TSRoberts/TSRoberts/README.md

 ## 🌱 My Goal
-To build a solid portfolio and land my first role in software testing 🚀
+To build a solid portfolio and land my first role in software testing.

 ## 💬 Contact Me
 You can contact me here: